john-org/2-react-Intro/readme.md

 Note the errors.

-Import the logo and some css for it:
+Import the logo and some css for it at the top:

 ```js
 import "../assets/css/Header.css";
 import logo from "../assets/img/anchor.svg";
 ```

-Import it and render it to the DOM via App while passing it a prop:
+Import Header and render it to the DOM via App.js while passing it a title prop:

 ```js
 import React from "react";